dlehman/dlehman.github.io/_posts/2022-12-13-teams-macropad-macros.md

+---
+title: "Building a Macropad for Microsoft Teams using Keyboard Maestro"
+date: 2022-12-13
+---

 # Building a Macropad for Microsoft Teams using Keyboard Maestro

 Several months ago, I built a [macropad](https://github.com/GitSimon8/3x3Macropad).
 This was a fun project, but I never really had a specific purpose for it.
 Then last week, there was a Reddit post about using a macropad with Microsoft Teams.
 Ah ha!
 Now I had a purpose.
 Unfortunately, the post did not go into much detail about the specific functionality that was implemented.
 To help you avoid the same fate, here is some detail about how I accomplished this.